Trevonator8/Tumbleweed-Game/README.md

 ## For Pros Only
+These instructions operate under the assumption that you already have Godot installed on your device.
+If you don't but you still wish to follow these steps, you can download Godot for free on Steam.

-To make Godot and git work:
+To make Godot and Git work:

 1. Go to documents folder (or where you keep your Godot projects) and open this in a terminal (right click and "open in terminal" for windows).
 2. git clone https://github.com/Trevonator8/Tumbleweed-Game.git
-3. Open gidot launcher.
+3. Open Godot launcher.
 4. Click "Import" (next to Create)
 5. Click Tumbleweed-Game -> Tumbleweed -> Select Current Folder
 6. You now have access to the files in the godot engine.